johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — John 12:24

-Authored by: John B. Clements
-Published by: Write the Vision, 2014

 # In this Handbook #

 This *Facilitators' Handbook* provides guidelines for people facilitating group exploration, study  and discussion, using *Maize Plant Discipleship* resources.

 -	[**Discipleship**][] explores biblical and missional perspectives of Christian discipleship.

--	[**Africa & MPD**][] explains the background to the development of Maize Plant Discipleship as a resource for use in African contexts.
+-	[**Africa and MPD**][] explains the background to the development of Maize Plant Discipleship as a resource for use in African contexts.

 -	[**MPD Syllabus**][] introduces the metaphor of the maize plant and the sixteen modules of the MPD *Syllabus*.